apache/trafficserver/doc/developer-guide/core-architecture/remap-architecture.en.rst

 .. class:: RemapArg

-   An argument in a remap rule.
-The general form of an argument is "@tag=value".
-   Each argument has a :arg:`type` which is determined by the tag.
-The value is stored in this structure, if one is present.
-Each type requires a value, or ignores it - there are no optional values.
+   An argument in a remap rule, which has a :arg:`key` and :arg:`value`.
+Each argument has a :arg:`type` which is determined by the :arg:`key`.
+The value is present or not, depending on the :arg:`type`.
+Each type has either a required value, or no value.
+This is primarily an artifact of the line based format, it's not useful for YAML configuration.

 .. class:: RemapFilter

-   An access check to determine if a rule is valid for a request.
+   An access check to determine if a rule is enabled for a request.
 The filter has a set of matching criteria and an action, which is either ``ALLOW`` or ``DENY``.
 If the filter matches the request the action is used, otherwise the next filter is checked.